stitchdata/docs/_getting-started/concepts-system-overview-guide.md

         anchor: "concepts--rows-stitch-usage"
         summary: "How Stitch usage is calculated"
         content: |
           Stitch usage is volume-based.
-Much like the data part of a cell phone plan, each Stitch plan is allotted a certain number of replicated rows per month.
+Much like the data part of a cell phone plan, each Stitch plan includes a set number of [replicated rows]({{ link.getting-started.row-usage | prepend: site.baseurl | append:"#what-is-a-replicated-row" }}) per month.
 Your overall row usage can be affected by a variety of factors, including the destination you choose and number of integrations you have.

           For an in-depth walkthrough of how usage is calculated, the factors that affect it, and how you can reduce your usage, refer to the [Understanding and Reducing Your Usage guide]({{ link.getting-started.row-usage | prepend: site.baseurl }}).

-      #     **Don't see an integration you need?** If Stitch doesn't have a native integration for one of your sources, don't worry - there are still options:

-      #     - Use the [**Import API**]({{ link.integrations.import-api | prepend: site.baseurl }}) integration to push arbitrary data into your data warehouse.
-You can use the Import API to replicate data from CSV files, Google Sheets, and more.
-      #     - Use the [**Stitch Incoming Webhooks**]({{ link.integrations.stitch-incoming-webhooks | prepend: site.baseurl }}) integration to pull event data from a webhook-based service.
-This generic integration can be used with dozens of services.
-      #     - Check out (and contribute to) [**Singer**]({{ site.singer }}), our open-source, community-driven ETL platform.
-      #     - Use the **Suggest Integration** button on the Integrations page in the Stitch app.
-We're always looking to add new integrations to our offerings.

   - title: "Replication"
     anchor: "replication"